Down Trail Quilt

-How can I re-loft the down in my Bobcat 45ºF?
+How can I use my Bobcat 45 hammock camping?

-When the Bobcat 45ºF is compressed for long periods of time, the down fill can appear flat or displaced when taken out of the bag.
-When first receiving your Bobcat 45ºF, give the quilt a good shake and lay it on a flat surface for a day or two to allow the down time to loft.
+When the Bobcat is compressed for long periods of time, the down fill can appear flat or displaced when taken out of the bag.
+After you first receive your Bobcat, give the quilt a good shake and lay it on a flat surface for a day or two to allow the down time to loft.
 Repeat this after storing your Bobcat for any extended period of time.

 The performance of this fill (heat retention!) is directly tied to the "loftiness” of its down.
 To help your down products retain their loft, please follow our storage and cleaning instructions.
-Remember: Loft = warmth.
+Remember, more loft means more warmth.
 Lofty gear = happy you.